rhit-caos1/rhit-caos1.github.io/_posts/projects/2022-03-16-winterproject.md

 ---

-<p>In this project, a Franka Emika Panda robot arm was programmed to auntonomously cook pancakes.</p>
+<p>In this project, a final course project for ME495 - Embedded Systems in Robotics, a Franka Emika Panda robot arm was programmed to auntonomously cook pancakes.</p>
 <br>

 <p>Given a spatula and a bottle of pancake batter, the robot is able to manipulate the tools, flip the pancake, and serve it onto a plate.</p>
 <br>

 <p>My primary role in this project was designing and implimenting the perception pipeline that senses where tools are located, the pancake location to assist with flipping & lifting the pancake, and auntonomously determining when the pancake should be flipped.</p>
 <br>